 How Historical Research Can Support Slavery Disclosure

-Because of a Chicago City Council ordinance requiring all entities conducting business with the city to disclose historic profits or investments in African slavery, JPMorgan Chase had to investigate the history of hundreds of predecessors dating back to the late 1700s.
-The bank engaged History Associates to carry out the independent historical research.
+A Chicago City Council ordinance requires entities conducting business with the city to disclose historic profits or investments in African slavery.
+To investigate the history of hundreds of predecessors dating back to the late 1700s, the bank engaged History Associates to carry out the independent historical research.

-History Associates reviewed historical collections at dozens of different repositories from New Orleans to London, and the investigation ultimately focused on two antebellum Louisiana banks: Citizens Bank of Louisiana and Canal Bank.
-Both created in the 1830s, the banks eventually merged into Bank One more than a century later.
+History Associates historians fanned out across the world, reviewing historical collections at dozens of different repositories from New Orleans to London.
+The investigation ultimately focused on two Louisiana banks created in the 1830s: Citizens Bank of Louisiana and Canal Bank.
+Both banks eventually merged into Bank One more than a century later.

-History Associates research teams reviewed property records held at local parishes across the state, collected details on thousands of bank transactions, analyzed the data, and collated the information into a single report documenting their activities through the end of the Civil War (click here to view a sample of the historical research report).
+History Associates research teams reviewed property records held at local parishes across the state, collected details on thousands of bank transactions, analyzed the data, and collated the information into a single report documenting bank activities through the end of the Civil War.

 To discuss your historical research project, call us at (301) 279-9697 or contact History Associates online.